 |One death every 205.72 minutes|

 |Net gain of one person every 1440 minutes|

 There are people over age 18 in Barbados.

 Barbados is a sovereign island nation in the Lesser Antilles with just 431 square kilometers (166 sq mi) of land area.
 The country was claimed for Spain in the late 15th century before being taken by English in the early 17th century.
 Barbados was a British colony until gaining independence in 1966, making it the only Caribbean island that didn't change hands during colonial times.

 Barbados is the 4th most densely populated country in the Americas, and 15th globally, and it ranks as the 10th most populous island nation in the region.
-Barbados has an estimated population of 287,400 with a density of 660 people per square kilometer (1,704/square mile).
+The capital and largest city of Barbados is Bridgetown, with a population of 110,000 and a density of 7,300 people per square kilometer.